UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 - East Carolina is 2-2 against the spread and 3-1 overall when the team totals more than 367.3 yards.

-- The Pirates have turned the ball over two more times (7 total) than the Knights have forced a turnover (5) this season.
+- The Pirates have turned the ball over seven times this season, two more turnovers than the Knights have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.